Open Invitation, 2015

 The more we become aware of how others see us, the more we tend to wrap our behavior in polite excuses.

-This tendency raises the unsettling truth: Perhaps sincere relationships are disappearing altogether.
+This tendency raises an unsettling truth.
+Perhaps sincere relationships are disappearing altogether.

-What remains are fake versions of the self, carefully crafted under the gaze of others.
+What remains are constructed versions of the self, carefully shaped under the gaze of others.

 In today’s society, seeking genuine relationships often feels like a futile effort.

-This work invites viewers to reflect on how the gaze of others distorts relationships and encourages them to examine the vague, conditional connections we often maintain.
+This work invites viewers to reflect on how the gaze of others distorts relationships and encourages them to examine the vague and conditional connections we often maintain.

-Through interaction, the audience is asked to confront the emotional ambiguity we live with.
+Through interaction, the audience is asked to confront the emotional ambiguity that shapes everyday relationships.

-The installation draws inspiration from the fable of The Fox and the Crane— a tale that teaches children about manners,
+The installation draws inspiration from the fable The Fox and the Crane, a tale that teaches children about manners,

 but also reminds adults that goodwill often comes with expectation.

-On the table are plates, but nothing to eat— leaving the “guest” powerless, and prompting the viewer to question:
+On the table are plates, but nothing to eat, leaving the guest powerless and prompting the viewer to ask:

 What, if anything, will be returned from a false table?